 1. Cut vinyl to size with knife and T-square to ensure you are making straight cuts.

 Optional step.
 I lightly sprayed the vinyl with white spray paint I had on hand and let it dry.
 I didn’t want to be surprised once I put poly on the fabric and have the dark green blocks show through the fabric.
 If your vinyl is white or all one color you can skip this step.
 Since the vinyl is to give the fabric some heft it doesn’t matter what it looks like, I could have just flipped the vinyl so I would not have to worry about the hue of the green squares coming through the fabric, but I wanted my rug to look good on the back side too :)

 2. Turn the vinyl upside down on the wrong side of your fabric and cut the fabric around the vinyl leaving about 3-inches extra on all sides.

 3. Flip both over and use spray glue to adhere the fabric to the vinyl.
 The best way to do this is to go outside.
 Spray the back of the fabric and the top of the vinyl.
 (Don’t worry about getting the fabric edges with glue in this step, just the part that will be on top of the vinyl) Let the glue get tacky and then center the fabric on the vinyl.
 Smooth with your hands making sure there are no creases or air bubbles.

-4. Using a stiff bristle brush, apply one coat of poly and then let it dry overnight.
+4. Using a stiff bristle brush, apply one coat of water-based poly and then let it dry overnight.
 It takes a while to dry on fabric.
 Once it is dry add another coat, let dry.